danielbodnar/awesome-stars/BY-LANG.md

 - [pomerium/awesome-zero-trust](https://github.com/pomerium/awesome-zero-trust) - A curated collection of awesome resources for the zero-trust security model.
 - [bromite/bromite](https://github.com/bromite/bromite) - Bromite is a Chromium fork with ad blocking and privacy enhancements; take back your browser!
 - [Floorp-Projects/Floorp](https://github.com/Floorp-Projects/Floorp) - All of source code of version 10 or later of Floorp Browser, the most Advanced and Fastest Firefox derivative 🦊
-- [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 - [BrowserWorks/Waterfox](https://github.com/BrowserWorks/Waterfox) - The official Waterfox 💧 source code repository
 - [costinEEST/almanacs](https://github.com/costinEEST/almanacs) - Search through the recipes
 - [Olanetsoft/awesome-hackathon-projects](https://github.com/Olanetsoft/awesome-hackathon-projects) - This is a curated list of amazing hackathon projects